Data Futures: view from an Alpha participant

 As part of the Alpha phase of the Data Futures programme, we have been working with stakeholders in 14 organisations to review and collect feedback through development and as we progress to implementation and transition.
 The Alpha stakeholder group has been invaluable during the development of the system and their participation and feedback have been vital to inform evolving processes as we move towards the Beta phase.

-Daniel Norton, Assistant Registrar at Loughborough University provided his viewpoint on the journey so far, as an Alpha participant.
+Daniel Norton, Assistant Registrar at Loughborough University provided his viewpoint on the journey so far, as

 How has being an Alpha participant helped you to prepare for Data Futures?